-- Licensee will consult with USFWS, BLM and Forest Service regarding the known occurrence of CRLF habitat and populations in the study area. - Licensee will consult with USFWS regarding the results of the site assessment and need for CRLF surveys if potentially suitable habitat is identified.
+- YCWA will consult with USFWS regarding the known occurrence of CRLF habitat and populations in the study area (Step 1). - At least 30 days in advance of field assessments, YCWA will provide a notice of fieldwork to USFWS.
+The notice will include logistics and meeting times and locations for the fieldwork and an invitation for USFWS to observe the fieldwork (Step 1). - YCWA will consult with USFWS regarding the results of the site assessment and need for CRLF surveys if potentially suitable habitat is identified (Step 2).